ohumkar/Self-Driving-Car/README.md

 ### A scaled down version of the self-driving system using  OpenCV
+This was my first ever project developed as a part of Srishti '19 (Technical exhibtion at IIT Roorkee) </br>

 The system comprises of -
 - Raspberry Pi with a webcam and an ultrasonic sensor as inputs,